waltervas10/Superstore-Sales-Project/README.md

 #### Once each DataFrame is saved as a CSV, the files are ready to be imported into Power BI.

 Before importing:
-> I made sure each file had a clear and consistent name to avoid confusion
+> Made sure each file had a clear and consistent name to avoid confusion
-> Confirmed each columns and values appear correctly
+> Confirmed each columns and values appeared correctly

 <br><br>